kenashcraft/koch-v1-1/docs/assembly.md

 ## Hardware

 The motors and idlers ship with various screws, nuts, and bushings.
 They are tiny and can be challenging to differentiate.
-Take a few minutes to sort them into bins or cups using the image below as a reference.
+Take a few minutes to sort them into bins/cups/bowls using the image below as a reference.

 **Tip: use tweezers to handle the screws.**
 ![Hardware](./img/Hardware.png)